layoutBox/PinLayout/README.md

 	view.pin.top().bottom().left(10%).right(10%)
 	```

-* If the layout line is too long, you can split in multiple lines:
+* If the layout line is too long, you can split into multiple lines:

 	```swift
 	textLabel.pin.below(of: titleLabel)